Best HiFi DAC for Audiophiles

 DSD: Yes

-The Cambridge Audio DacMagic 200M is one of the most impressive mid-range DAC models on the market.
-Seriously.
 I find that the way it handles tone quality — especially at the higher ends — is super rare unless you go above the 1k mark.
 The fact that it supports PCM, DSD, and MQA processing at this level is also really nice.

 What’s in the Box?